muhislah/food_recipe_be/README.md

 ## About The Project

-Mama Recipe Rest API is server api that used in [mamarecipe](https://foodrecipefe.vercel.app/) aplication.
+Mama Recipe Rest API is server api that used in [`mamarecipe aplication`](https://foodrecipefe.vercel.app/) .
 This server manage all function and endpoint in mamarecipe app such as create, add , update and delete recipe.
 Authentication about login, register and getting profile info.

 ### Built With